Razieleron/AnimalShelterApi/README.md

 #### By: Jannon Sielaff

-An functional API connected to an ef core database.
+A functional API connected to an EF core database.

 ## Technologies Used